wtsi-hgi/irobot/README.md

 Note that an initial range request (i.e., for data that has yet to be precached) will still fetch the entirety of the data into the precache;
 there is no short-cutting.

+##### Precache Exhaustion

+If the constraints of the precache are impossible to satisfy (e.g., trying to fetch a data object that's bigger than the precache), then a `507 Insufficient Storage` response will be returned.

 ##### ETA Reponses